cloudfoundry/summit-training-classes/cloud-native/site/content/labs/setup.md

 ## CF Help

-If you checked your work, you noticed the CF cli is self documenting.
+If you checked your work, you noticed the CF CLI is self-documenting.
 You can run `cf help` at any time to see a list of commands.
 You can also run `cf <SOME_COMMAND> --help` to see the details for a specific command.

 ### Login & Target

 Use `cf login` to target and login to anynines public PaaS.

-> If you are new to anynines public PaaS, you will notice that three spaces has been created for you (production, development, test).
+> You will notice that three spaces has been created for the organisation we're going to use today (boston2018): production, staging, test.

 #### Checking Your Work